varunsh20/HedgeInsurX/README.md

 - **Second Strategy** is of medium risk category and generates slightly better yield than first one.
 This strategy works by investing half amount of user's funds as
-  collateral in AAVE where it earns interest, it then borrows another asset (USDT currently) against the supplied collateral and supply the remaining amount of asset and the borrowed asset (USDC+UDST) in a pair to USDC-USDT Liquidity Pool in Uniswap-V3 where the liquidity earns the Trading fees.
+  collateral in AAVE where it earns interest, it then borrows another asset (USDT currently) against the supplied collateral and supply the remaining amount of asset and the borrowed token (USDC+UDST) in a pair to USDC-USDT Liquidity Pool in Uniswap-V3 where the liquidity earns the Trading fees.
 Here users will have to close the complete
- position and withdraw their funds all at once.
+ position and withdraw their funds plus the fees rewards earned all at once.

   ![image](https://github.com/varunsh20/HedgeInsurX/assets/62187533/ecdc4884-1722-4704-88b1-68c4b2627574)